Unsupported system features

 • sp_addrolemember, sp_showspaceused, sp_set_firewall_rule

-• sys.sequences, sys.objects, sys.dm_* views
+• sys.sequences, sys.dm_* views

 • CREATE USER, ALTER DATABASE, and DBCC commands